sacrosaunt/ChurnChurnChurn/README.md

         ```

 When you run the launcher for the first time, it will automatically:
-- Create an isolated virtual environment (`.venv`).
+- Create an isolated virtual environment (`.venv`)
-- Install all the necessary dependencies.
+- Install all the necessary dependencies
-- Start the application.
+- Start the application

 On subsequent runs, it will just start the application directly.

 The application will automatically open in a new browser tab at `http://127.0.0.1:5000`.

-### 3. API Key Setup
+### 2. API Key Setup

 On the first run, you will be redirected to a setup page to enter your API keys.